 Renewal Certification and Continuing Education Application and Course Submission Application.

-click here to go to the Claims Examiner Certification page.
+Please visit the Claims Examiner Certification page.